 }

-Conclusion: Build Smarter, Not Harder
+Conclusion: The Architect's Advantage - Build Smarter, Not Harder